Elysium-Labs-EU/juno-core/README.md

 *   Or contact me via Discord: `Dhr_RT#5882`

 Contributing guidelines
-*   When encountering a bug, create an issue with the bug label in the active project.
+*   When encountering a bug, create a Github issue with the bug label in the active project.
 Be as specific as possible.
-*   To suggest a new feature, create an issue with the enhancement label in the active project.
+*   To suggest a new feature, create a Github issue with the enhancement label in the active project.

 In the project directory, you can run: